zh-yng/iconicque/README.md

-# iconicque
+# iCONICQUÉ
-A student-run music review website.
-Deep cuts, reviewed; for real icons only.
+A student-run music review website, showcasing a diverse array of iconic + unique artists! 🎧✨